TySchultz/WallBoard/README.md

 # WallBoard
 My old iPad 2 was never getting used.
-So I decided to attach it to the wall and turn it into a statusBoard
+So I decided to attach it to the wall and turn it into a statusBoard of sorts.
+Displays the current time, temperature, court schedule, and forcast.
 # Screenshots
 ![Alt text](ReadmeResources/gif.gif?raw=true "gif.gif")
 ## Features